Sustainability, Urban Tech

 The project, developed in collaboration with the Universitat Politècnica de València (UPV) and tested through the Urban Sandbox, uses acoustic sensors in La Devesa and the Turia Garden to generate real-time biodiversity indicators.

-The initiative enables the City Council to make better-informed environmental decisions while providing a public website where citizens can explore detected bird species and follow birdwatching routes.
+The initiative enables Valencia City Council to make better environmental decisions while providing a public website where citizens can explore detected species and access birdwatching routes.

-The Valencia City Council and the Institute of Telecommunications and Multimedia Applications (iTEAM) at the Universitat Politècnica de València (UPV) have launched Valencia-BioSoundScape, an innovative project that combines artificial intelligence, acoustic monitoring and Internet of Things (IoT) technologies to analyse urban biodiversity through the city’s soundscape.
+Valencia City Council and the Institute of Telecommunications and Multimedia Applications (iTEAM) at the Universitat Politècnica de València (UPV) have developed València-BioSoundScape, an innovative project that combines artificial intelligence, acoustic monitoring and Internet of Things (IoT) technologies to analyse urban biodiversity through the city’s soundscape.

-During the project, researchers monitored bird activity across several natural areas in Valencia and developed a pilot system capable of identifying bird species in real time.
-Valencia-BioSoundScape collected acoustic data using monitoring devices installed at eight strategic locations: five within the Turia Garden and three in La Devesa of L’Albufera Natural Park.
-The sensors recorded the soundscape during peak bird activity at dawn and dusk, creating a unique database on the city’s acoustic biodiversity.
+During the project, bird activity was monitored across several natural areas of Valencia, leading to the development of a pilot system capable of detecting species in real time.
+València-BioSoundScape collected acoustic data through monitoring equipment installed at eight strategic locations: five sites in the Turia Garden and three in La Devesa de l’Albufera.
+The devices recorded the soundscape during periods of peak bird activity—at dawn and dusk—creating a unique database on urban acoustic biodiversity.

-The project was developed in collaboration with the University of Seville and is based on IoT technology, using internet-connected devices that automatically collect and transmit data.
-Each monitoring unit integrates a microphone, an AI-powered mini-computer, a self-powered battery and mobile connectivity.
-Thanks to its scalable and replicable design, the system can be deployed in additional parks and natural areas beyond the city of Valencia.
+The project was carried out in collaboration with the University of Seville and is based on IoT technology, using internet-connected devices that automatically collect and transmit data.
+The system integrates a microphone, an AI-powered mini-computer, a self-powered battery and mobile connectivity.
+Its scalable and replicable design will make it possible to extend the technology to additional parks and natural areas beyond the city of Valencia.

-Project results and birdwatching routes available through a public platform
+Project results and birdwatching routes available through a web platform

-The results of the project are publicly available through the BioSoundScape web platform.
-Developed by Artikode Intelligence, the platform allows users to explore the bird species detected, listen to their songs, learn about their seasonal presence and access the biodiversity indicators generated through acoustic monitoring.
+The results of the project are available through the BioSoundScape online platform.
+Developed by Artikode Intelligence, the platform allows users to explore detected bird species, listen to their songs, learn about their seasonal presence and access the acoustic biodiversity indicators generated by the project.

-The platform also includes birdwatching routes designed by SEO/BirdLife (Spanish Ornithological Society) and adapted to different times of the year, encouraging new opportunities for ecotourism and environmental education across the city of Valencia.
+The platform also features birdwatching routes designed by SEO/BirdLife (Spanish Ornithological Society), adapted to different seasons of the year.
+The aim is to promote new ecotourism experiences and environmental awareness throughout the city of Valencia.

-Councillor for Innovation Paula Llobet highlighted the significance of the initiative: “This project shows how innovation can help us better understand our natural environment and move towards a more sustainable city.
-The Urban Sandbox enables innovative solutions to be tested in real-life conditions, positioning Valencia as a benchmark for innovation that addresses urban challenges.”
+Paula Llobet, Councillor for Innovation, highlighted that the project “demonstrates how innovation can help us better understand our natural environment and move towards a more sustainable city.
+The Urban Sandbox enables innovative solutions to be tested under real-life conditions, positioning Valencia as a benchmark for innovation applied to urban challenges.”

-She also stressed that: “Our collaboration with the Universitat Politècnica de València enables us to develop technologies that create real value for both the city and its citizens.”
+She also stressed that “our collaboration with the Universitat Politècnica de València enables us to develop technologies that create value both for the city and for its citizens.”

 About the project

-Valencia-BioSoundScape was selected under the Valencia City Council’s 2024 Public Innovation Grants, within the project “Ecotourism and Biodiversity in the City of Valencia through Acoustic Monitoring and Artificial Intelligence.”
+València-BioSoundScape was selected under the 2024 Public Innovation Grants Programme launched by Valencia City Council, under the project title “Ecotourism and Biodiversity in the City of Valencia through Acoustic Monitoring and Artificial Intelligence.”